 Elisabeth was preceded in death by her son Charles Clarence Hurd; and her husbands: Clarence H. Hurd, Glenn H. Wynn and Frank J. Adler.
 She is survived by her children: Mary Vaughan (David), Christine Leuty, Kathy Hansen (Jack), Bennie Wynn, and Craig Wynn (Katie); son-in-law Stacy Leuty; 11 grandchildren; nine great grandchildren; and Frank’s sons, Dan Adler (Jeanne), and Paul Adler (Heidi) and their families.

-To send flowers to Elisabeth's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elisabeth Wynn Adler, please visit our floral store.